 During the monthly breast self exam

-, women should look for lumps. soreness, nipple discharge, dimpling, redness, or swelling.
+, women should look for lumps, tenderness, soreness, nipple discharge, dimpling, redness, or swelling.
 Report any changes to your doctor as soon as possible.

 10. FatigueFatigue is one of the most commonly experienced cancer symptom.
 It is usually more common when the cancer has advanced, but still occurs in the early stages.
 Any type of fatigue that prevents you from doing normal daily activities need to be evaluated by a doctor.